sansneo/dotfiles/README.md

   so I can master all of them over time.
 * Limiting that building fatigue while working and lowering overhead is a priority and dictates
   the selection of these tools.
-* Pragmatism, minimalism and modernity(when sensible).
-I will use what works to get to my goals
-  and I won't adopt something just because it's new and shiny!
+* I will use what works to get to my goals, I won't adopt something just because it's new and shiny meaning pragmatism, minimalism and mondernity (when sensible)!
 * Keeping things as default as possible to limit time wasted configuring things, but I will
   update stuff now and then if worth it.
 * I must be able to use my most important tools over SSH without any issues.